nicebucket-org/nicebucket/README.md

 # nicebucket

 An S3 GUI that doesn't suck.
 A simple, fast S3 bucket manager built with Tauri.
-We created nicebucket to make managing AWS S3 files as easy as browsing local folders on your desktop.

 ## Why we built nicebucket

-We got tired of switching between the AWS console and CLI tools just to manage files in S3.
+We got tired of using the AWS console and CLI to manage files in S3.
-Sometimes you just want a simple file browser that works like your operating system's file manager, but for S3 buckets.
+Sometimes you want a simple file browser that just works.
 So we built one.

 ## Features